sjbmcg/RadioUnityStream/README.md

 # 📻 Internet Radio Streaming in Unity with NAudio Library 🎵

 ## 🌐 Overview
-Stream popular internet radio stations like SofaFM and DEF CON right in Unity.
+Stream popular internet radio stations like SomaFM right in Unity.
 Built on Unity version 2021.3.30f1.
 This project opted for NAudio due to limitations with Unity's native WWW/MediaRequests for streaming.

 ---